Female orgasm: battleground of science?

 At least, that’s according to a father-daughter team of researchers in Italy, Drs.
 Vincenzo and Giulia Puppo.

-In a new review October 6 in Clinical Anatomy, Vincenzo, of the Italian Center of Sexology in Bologna, and Giulia, a biologist at the University of Florence, point out some problems with some of newer anatomical and physiological terms researchers have been using since the mid-1990s.
+In a new review in the journal Clinical Anatomy, Vincenzo, of the Italian Center of Sexology in Bologna, and Giulia, a biologist at the University of Florence, point out some problems with some of newer anatomical and physiological terms researchers have been using since the mid-1990s.

 The G-spot?
 Out.
 Vaginal orgasm?
 Out.
 Female penis?
 In.
 It’s the best way to refer to female erectile organs, according to the Puppos.